SAP-archive/teched2020-DT261/exercises/ex1/README.md

 ## Configure the SAP S/4HANA Cloud destination in your IDE

-After completing these steps you will have...
+After completing these steps you will be able to run the example application in your IDE and access the SAP S/4HANA Cloud system.

 1. Run the following command in the terminal view.
 ```